Apple apologises after outcry over slowed iPhones

 The company said it would cut the price of an out-of-warranty battery replacement from $79 to $29 for an iPhone 6 or later, starting next month.
 The company also will update its iOS operating system to let users see whether their battery is in poor health and is affecting the phone's performance.

 "We know that some of you feel Apple has let you down," Apple said in its posting.
-"We apologise."
+"We apologize."

 That disclosure played on a common belief among consumers that Apple purposely slows down older phones to encourage customers to buy newer iPhone models.
 While no credible evidence has ever emerged that Apple engaged in such conduct, the battery disclosure struck a nerve on social media and elsewhere.